 Thyroid eye disease can resolve within 1-2 years.
 However, people with this condition may not always return to their normal orbital anatomy.

 What is the best treatment for Graves’ disease?

-Your doctor may recommend three treatment options, including medications, radioiodine therapy, and thyroid surgery.
+Your doctor will recommend the best treatment options for your needs.
+Common treatments for Graves’ disease include medications, radioiodine therapy, and thyroid surgery.

 In this article